North Tayside (Scottish Parliament constituency)

-North Tayside was a constituency of the Scottish Parliament (Holyrood).
-It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Also, however, it was one of nine constituencies in the Mid Scotland and Fife electoral region, which elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+North Tayside was a constituency of the Scottish Parliament.
+Under the additional-member electoral system used for elections to the Scottish Parliament, it elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+It was also one of nine constituencies in the Mid Scotland and Fife electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

 Electoral region

 The other eight constituencies of the mid Scotland and Fife Region were: Dunfermline East, Dunfermline West, Fife Central, Fife North East, Kirkcaldy, Ochil, Perth and Stirling.

-The region covers all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area, all of the Stirling council area and parts of the Angus council area.
+The region covered all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area, all of the Stirling council area and parts of the Angus council area.

 Constituency boundaries and council areas

-The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing Westminster (House of Commons) constituency.
-In 2005, however, Scottish Westminster constituencies were generally replaced with new larger constituencies.
-For representation at Westminster, the area of the Holyrood constituency is now divided between the Perth and North Perthshire Westminster constituency and the Angus Westminster constituency.
+The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing House of Commons constituency.
+For the 2005 United Kingdom general election Scottish Westminster constituencies were generally replaced with new larger constituencies.
+For representation in the House of Commons, the area of the North Tayside constituency was divided between the Perth and North Perthshire and the Angus constituencies.

-The Holyrood constituency of North Tayside covered a northern portion of the Perth and Kinross council area and a northern portion of the Angus council area.
+North Tayside covered a northern portion of the Perth and Kinross council area and a northern portion of the Angus council area.
 The rest of the Perth and Kinross council area was covered by the Mid Scotland and Fife constituencies of Perth and Ochil and the North East Scotland constituency of Angus.

-The rest of the Angus council area was covered by the Angus constituency.

 The Perth constituency was entirely within the Perth and Kinross council area, south of the Tayside North constituency.
 The Ochil constituency covered a south-eastern portion of the Perth and Kinross council area, the Clackmannanshire council area, and a south-eastern portion of the Stirling council area.

+The rest of the Angus council area was covered by the Angus constituency.
 The Angus constituency covered a small eastern portion of the Perth and Kinross council, a southern portion of the Angus council area, and north-western and north-eastern portions of the Dundee City council area.